Board of Directors

 Smith Gueye has a PhD in public health and epidemiology from the Swiss Tropical and Public Health Institute/University of Basel and an MPH from University of California, Berkeley.

-GSI Project Support Manager
+Global Strategic Information (GSI) Project Support Manager

 Esme Kisting provides administrative support to all projects and performs procurement and logistics duties at Global Programs Namibia office.

-She worked previously at FNB for 16 years as administration department manager and at MoHSS/CDC COAG programs from 2010 to 2016 before joining Global Programs.
+She worked previously at FNB for 16 years as the administration department manager and at MoHSS/CDC COAG programs from 2010 to 2016 before joining Global Programs.